An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 - Gout is a painful inflammatory arthritis condition caused by deposits of uric acid crystals in the joints and soft tissues.
 The painful attacks often begin at night and may last for a week.

-- 8.3 million people in the U.S. have gout.
+- 8.3 million people in the United States have gout.
 This number is growing because of an aging population, the rise in obesity, increasing numbers of people who also have other conditions such as heart disease, kidney disease, and/or diabetes.
-The use of diuretics by persons with cardiovascular disease is another cause of the increase in gout.
+The use of diuretics by people with cardiovascular disease is another cause of the increase in gout prevalence.

 Treatment and Management